juba/scatterD3/README.md

 ## Installation

-Not on CRAN yet :
+Install from CRAN :

+    install_packages("scatterD3")

+Or from Github for the latest, bleeding edge, full of bugs version :

     devtools::install_github("juba/scatterD3")